-Net cash provided by operating activities of \$183.0 million for the three months ended February 27, 2015 was primarily comprised of net income plus the net effect of non-cash items.
+Net cash provided by operating activities of \$654.5 million for the six months ended May 29, 2015 was primarily comprised of net income plus the net effect of non-cash items.
 The primary working capital sources of cash were net income coupled with decreases in trade receivables, and increases in income taxes payable and deferred revenue.
-Trade receivables declined primarily due to improved collections as we were able to collect a substantial portion of our revenues earned during the three months ended February 27, 2015 within the same quarter.
-The increase in deferred revenue is primarily due to increased subscriptions for our individual and team Creative Cloud offerings, and increases in Digital Marketing and Digital Publishing hosted services.
-Additionally, the increase in income taxes payable is primarily due to the increase in our tax provision during the three months ended February 27, 2015.
+Trade receivables declined primarily due to improved collections compared to the fourth quarter of fiscal 2014.
+The increase in deferred revenue is primarily due to increased subscriptions for our individual and team Creative Cloud offerings, and increases in Digital Marketing hosted services, offset in part by decreases in billings for our maintenance and Creative product software upgrade plans.
+Additionally, the increase in income taxes payable is primarily due to the increase in our tax provision during the six months ended May 29, 2015.

 The primary working capital uses of cash were decreases in accrued expenses and increases in prepaid expenses and other current assets.
 Accrued expenses decreased primarily due to payment of fiscal 2014 bonuses, commissions, and other incentive plans in the first quarter of fiscal 2015.
-We also made our semi-annual interest payments associated with our senior notes during the first quarter of fiscal 2015.
-These reductions were partially offset by additional accruals made during the period.
 Prepaid expenses and other current assets increased primarily due to higher prepaid employee benefit expenses largely associated with recognition of yearly fringe benefit expense, which are estimated and recorded at the beginning of the fiscal year and expensed throughout the fiscal year.
-Also contributing to the increase in prepaid expenses and other current assets were payments for our annual customer and partner events expenses which are scheduled to occur later in the fiscal year, and payments of annual maintenance agreements and annual insurance contracts which are billed on a calender year basis and paid in beginning of the fiscal year.
+Also contributing to the increase in prepaid expenses and other current assets are the payments of annual maintenance agreements and annual insurance contracts which are billed on a calender year basis and paid in beginning of the fiscal year.